lucasvonhagen/lucasvonhagen/README.md

 🎓 **BSc in Computer Science from Malmö University**

 ## About Me
 Im a 26 year old with a passion for new technology, devolopment and information secruity.
+Currently im working on new projects to expand my skills in full-stack development, system design and algorithms.

 ## 🔧 Skills
 - **Languages:** Python, Java, C++.